-- Students will request to drop using the 'Request to drop after W' on Self Service.
-The request will be routed to an Enrollment and Student Achievement committee to make a decision of awarding the student a W or F for the course.
-Students with an FN/FA will not be able to request to drop the course(s). - A grade of "F", "WFA", "WFN" or "W" will be awarded if the student drops or withdraws between the automatic "W" date and the automatic "F" date.
-A grade of "W" will only be awarded if the instructor determines the student is passing at the time of withdrawal.
+Students will request to drop using the 'Request to drop after W' on Self Service.
+The request will be routed to the Enrollment and Student Achievement Committee to make a recommendation to the instructor of record who will make the final determination of awarding the student a W or F for the course(s).
+Students with an FN/FA will not be able to request to drop the course(s).